mojomast/BackupUSSY/README.md

 ### Common Issues

-**"Dependencies missing" Error**
+**"Dependencies missing" Error (Source version only)**
 - Run `tar --version` and `dd --version` to verify tools
 - Install MSYS2 or ensure tools are in PATH
-- Re-run installer with Administrator privileges
+- For standalone version: Extract fresh copy from release zip

 **"Tape device not accessible" Error**
 - Verify tape drive power and connections